 BUT WAIT, THERE'S MORE

-The car tire shown in this article did something very interesting when it was deflated.
+The car tire shown in this article came into the shop mounted on a motorcycle wheel.
+It did something very interesting when it was deflated.
 It spontaneously dismounted itself from the motorcycle wheel.
 That is to say, the tire bead became unseated from the wheel without any additional force being required.
 OMG!